AritraDey-Dev/mental-health-twitter-analysis/README.md

 - **Project Name:** AI-Powered Behavioral Analysis for Suicide Prevention, Substance Use, and Mental Health Crisis Detection

 For any queries, please contact [aritradey.nitt@gmail.com].

-This Markdown format will render correctly on platforms like GitHub or any other markdown renderer.